AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/patient-identified-1-intro.md

 #### Identified Patient
-The purpose of this profile is to define a representation of a patient for exchange usage scenarios in an Australian context where unambiguous identification of a patient is mandatory.
+The purpose of this profile is to define a representation of a patient, acting in a role other than the subject of the record, where identifying information is known.
 This profile is intended to support the electronic exchange of health information between healthcare providers in Australia.

+A patient may act in a role other than the subject of the record when, for example, the patient is acting as the author of a document.

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that: